slok/go-helm-template/README.md

 # go-helm-template

-A simple, fast and easy to use Go library to run [helm template][helm-template] helm charts without the need of a helm binary or execution of helm as external command.
+Simple, fast and easy to use Go library to run [helm template][helm-template] without the need of a helm binary or its execution as an external command.

 ## Features